All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Glucose Metabolism in the Brain

 The brain runs primarily on glucose.
 Impaired glucose metabolism in the brain is one of the earliest detectable changes in Alzheimer's disease, often appearing years before symptoms.
-MOTS-c improves glucose uptake and utilization, which could help maintain adequate fuel supply to neurons.
+MOTS-c improves glucose uptake and use, which could help maintain adequate fuel supply to neurons.

 Neuroinflammation Reduction